JochenFM/mother-earth/README.md

 - [GitPod](https://www.gitpod.io/) was used as the IDE to develop the project.
 - [GitHub Projects]() was used to manage the workflow of the project.
 - [Google Fonts](https://fonts.google.com/) were used to select fonts for the site.
+- <a href="https://developers.google.com/maps/documentation" target="_blank">Google Maps</a> (used to choose a specific location on the map)
+- [MongoDB](https://www.mongodb.com/1) is the fully managed cloud database service used for the project.
+- [Heroku](https://dashboard.heroku.com/) is the cloud platform to deploying the app.
+- [Flask](https://flask.palletsprojects.com/en/1.1.x/) is the web framework used to provide libraries, tools and technologies for the app.
+- [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) is used for Python templating
+- [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) is used for password hashing and authentication and autohorization.

 ## Testing